bind ^[[3~ ed-delete-next-char # for xterm

 There are a couple of kinds of "free memory".

 The most common is the amount of memory immediately available without reclaiming memory already in use.

 That is the size of the free pages queue plus some other reserved pages.

 Another kind of "free memory" is the total amount of virtual memory available to userland processes, which depends on the sum of swap space and usable memory.

 Other kinds of "free memory" descriptions are also possible, but it is relatively useless to define these, but rather it is important to make sure that the paging rate is kept low, and to avoid running out of swap space.

 FreeBSD will proactively move entirely idle, unused pages of main memory into swap in order to make more main memory available for active use.
 This heavy use of swap is balanced by using the extra free memory for caching.

 Note that while FreeBSD is proactive in this regard, it does not arbitrarily decide to swap pages when the system is truly idle.
 Thus, the system will not be all paged out after leaving it idle overnight.

 Any memory that programs do not actively allocate is used within the FreeBSD kernel as disk cache.

 This cached data means the system does not have to access a slow disk again for data it has accessed recently, thus increasing overall performance.
-In general, a low value shown for

 Free memory in top(1) is good, provided it is not very low.